sameerkatija/sc-advance-web-class/README.md

 Some languages, like MATLAB and Lua, use one-based indexing, where the first element is accessed with `index 1`.

+## Note on String Methods in JavaScript

+**_JavaScript provides a wide array of string methods to handle various text processing needs.
+Given the extensive list of available methods, covering every single one in detail can be quite overwhelming and nearly impossible.
+It’s important to familiarize yourself with the most commonly used methods and consult the [MDN Web Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String) for more comprehensive information on additional methods and their uses._**

 ## Strings in `JS`

 Strings in JavaScript are a fundamental data type used to represent text.